 The Membership of CDR is made up of various individuals from all walks of life and range in age from infants to the oldest of our senior friends.
 Our Members represent a variety of types of disabilities from blindness, to wheelchair users, to people with cognitive disabilities, deaf people, and people with mental health labels.
 In fact, about a third of our Members have more than one disability.

 CDR Members have the opportunity to attend at least five Membership functions per year.
 Each Quarter, we have a Quarterly Meeting of the Membership, and in June of every year, we have our Annual Meeting & Awards Banquet.
 At our Quarterly Meetings, we usually feature a speaker.
-Over the last year, we had the following featured presentations:
+Over the years, we have had the following featured presentations:

 We welcome you to join as a CDR Member.
 Membership gives you the following benefits: